semiller10/postnovo/README.md

 --min_prob 0.75
 #### faa reference file is mandatory in test, train and optimize modes
 --ref_file proteome.faa
-#### Options for generating de novo output with DeNovoGUI and then using as postnovo input
+#### Options for generating de novo output files with DeNovoGUI and automatically using as postnovo input
 ##### These are mutually exclusive with --novor_files and --pn_files
 --denovogui_path "C:\Program Files (x86)\DeNovoGUI-1.15.5-windows\DeNovoGUI-1.15.5\DeNovoGUI-1.15.5.jar"